New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 Enforcing enums at the proxy level provides defence in depth.
 Even if the MCP server accepts invalid values (perhaps due to a bug or permissive schema), the policy layer catches them first.
 This is critical for agents that hallucinate plausible-looking but invalid values — a common failure mode in LLM-driven tool calling.

 Enum constraints are also self-documenting.
-By listing the allowed values in the YAML policy, operators create a human-readable specification of what agents are permitted to do.
+By listing the allowed values in the policy document, operators create a human-readable specification of what agents are permitted to do.
 This makes policy review straightforward and reduces ambiguity about what constitutes a valid tool call.

 HOW POLICYLAYER USES THIS

-Intercept supports enum constraints in YAML policies via an allowed_values list on any argument.
-At evaluation time, Intercept checks whether the argument's value is present in the list.
+PolicyLayer expresses enum constraints as require conditions on a tool's arguments in the JSON policy document, edited in the dashboard's visual policy builder or its Raw JSON view.
+At evaluation time, the gateway checks whether the argument's value is present in the list.
 If not, the call is denied with a clear message stating which value was provided and which values are allowed.
 Enum checks are case-sensitive by default.

 FREQUENTLY ASKED QUESTIONS